morrislab/damuta/README.md

 Otherwise, device will default to CPU.

+## Installation Time Estimates

+Conda environment setup: ~3-5 minutes
+Package installation: ~2-3 minutes

+# Demo

+See [quickstart](https://damuta.readthedocs.io/en/latest/examples/quickstart.html) to get started (~5 min)

-# Data
+# Reproducing manuscript results

+See [manuscript code](./manuscript) for code to reproduce experiments and plots reported in manuscript

-Some files are omitted from this repository due to access restrictions. access can be requested from the corresponding sources:
+Some data files are omitted from this repository due to access restrictions.
+Access can be requested from the corresponding sources:

 * [PCAWG/ICGC](https://platform.icgc-argo.org/)
 * [Hartwig](https://www.hartwigmedicalfoundation.nl)